-No events other than those already communicated by ING Group and likely to have an impact on the information contained in this report occurred between the close of the financial year and the date of going to press.
+No financially material events occurred between the close of the financial year and the date of going to press.

-3.6 Information on branches
+2.7 Information on branches

 ING Belgium has branches in the Netherlands (Breda), Switzerland (Geneva, with a representative office in Zurich), Spain (Madrid) and Portugal (Lisbon).